A logo showing the text blog.marcnuri.com

 I feel really lucky to be part of this awesome organization, especially because it’s one of my all-time favorite companies.
 I still remember the sense of joy and accomplishment when late at night in September 2019 I received the email with the good news.

-I was still a teenager when I first learned about Red Hat Linux in one of those now old computer magazines.
-I recall dreaming about one day becoming one of those Linux engineers and be part of this, at the time alternative OS movement.
+I was still a teenager when I first learned about Red Hat Linux in one of those (now) old computer magazines.
+I recall dreaming about one day becoming one of those Linux engineers and be part of this, at the time alternative free open source movement.

 Red Hat New Hire Orientation - Munchen, November 2020